 Cycling Tights and Bicycle PantsStay cozy this season with a pair of cycling tights.
-Ride Longer.
-Feel Stronger.
-Keep your muscles warm for peak performance with a pair of tights - loaded with features.
-These men's cycling tights will provide the extra insulation to keep you warm and dry on chilly days in the saddle.
+Keep your muscles warm for peak performance with a pair of tights.
+They are loaded with features to get you through the cold weather.
+The men's cycle pants will provide extra insulation to keep you warm and dry.
 The highly engineered fibers used in performance cycling apparel help to keep you warm in varying degrees of weather.
 Lightweight tights with compression are great for chilly weather and as base layer.
-The Stretch fleece polyester materials wick moisture and move with you to prevent restriction.
-Soft, brushed fabrics give a comfortable, insulating layer that traps heat to keep you warm in cold weather.
-Several of the Mufti-density chamois pads are sewn into the stretch tights to help keep you comfortable on the longest rides.
-Cycling tights with a sewn chamois padding are easy to wear and feel like a second skin.
-The padded cycling tights are a bonus for commuters as they cushion the bike ride and create a base layer for support and warmth.
+The stretch fleece polyester materials wick moisture and move with you to prevent restriction.
+The Thermal Wind Tights are multi layers for frigid cold weather and winter sports.
+Read More Below...

 A rule of thumb is to cover your knees once temperatures go below 69 degrees.
 The spandex tights are ideal for temperatures in the 45 to 70 degrees range.
 They are also ideal for sun protection in the summer, they feel like a second skin.
 They cling to your muscles like stockings to insulate and help enhance blood flow through compression.
 It is highly effective to use compression during and after physical exercise.
 Compression is enhanced with the use of Spandex materials like Lycra.

-A great fabric that we suggest is a blend of polyester/nylon/spandex like the ThermoRoubaix material.
+A great fabric that we suggest is a blend of polyester/nylon/spandex like the ThermoRoubaix and Stretch Fleece material.
 This fabric has rugged nylon face with a brushed polyester fleece on ths inside for next to skin softness.
 The fabric is stretchy and feels fantastic.
 It is also abrasion resistant because of the nylon surface.
 It also has Lycra-spandex to give the knitted tricot fabric the feel of a second skin.
-There are several options for a stretch fleece tight depending on your preference for bib-tights or fleece cycling tights.
+There are several options for a stretch fleece tight depending on your preference for bib-tights or fleece tights.

 The second layer in the laminated fabric is a breathable and waterproof membrane.
 The membrane helps to pull moisture away from the skin and into the air for evaporation.
 It makes the fabric waterproof so that rain and wind are blocked from the body's core.

 Reflectivity is important in the Winter where cycling in the dark requires enhanced visibility with reflective products.
-Several cycling tights have an added 3M scotchlight reflective element to create highly visible retro-reflectivity.
+Several pairs have an added 3M scotch-light reflective element to create highly visible retro-reflectivity.
 The key benefit of 3M Scotchlite materials is the structure of the high performance glass beads that are all lined up in the same direction for perfect surface reflection.
 3M has developed the most efficient method of redirecting light back to the source.
 Light is directed back to the source and not scattered.
 The glass beads are spherical shaped with a highly polished surface that is encased into a mirror film that reflects light straight back in the direction it originated.

 3M means Brighter Reflective Performance - Imagine a person near a public road in low light conditions.
 In a garment containing Scotchlite Reflective Material, a large amount of the light is reflected and returned directly back to the driver at the light source.
 This increases the visibility and in turn the safety of active outdoors men like cyclists and runners.
 3M reflective sends back the light rather than scattering it like budget or generic reflective materials.
 Generic reflective scatter the light in all directions making it much less luminous in the dark.